Last Updated on May 12, 2022 by Grow with Bovees

 If the herbicide option is a non-starter for you, then white vinegar might be a godsend in your battle to get rid of the grass bur on your lawn.

 The naturally present acidic elements within white vinegar are a poison to the stickers and can stop them dead in their tracks.
-Simply spray the vinegar directly on your enemy, daily if necessary, until they are no more.
+Simply spray the vinegar directly on your enemies, daily if necessary, until you get rid of them.

 It is worth remembering, however, that though perfectly natural, white vinegar can be harmful to lawn grass too.
 So the idea is not to miss with that spray gun of yours.